Perspective | These were the tears of hope we all needed right now.

 Mobile phones buzzed across the hearing room with the alert that one of the firsts among us — Madeleine Albright, the first female secretary of state — had just died at 84 years old.

-Albright was a refugee who became the highest-ranking female in the United States government.
+Albright was a refugee who became the highest-ranking woman in the United States government.
 And when you want to know what firsts can do, you can look to the women who came after her: Condoleezza Rice, Hillary Clinton and now Vice President Harris, who rose even higher.

 So as she sat there in front of the nation, poised to be the first Black woman on the nation’s highest court, Booker reminded the nation of how important this moment is, right here in Washington, where change can begin or at least it can be codified and realized.

-He reminded us all that this system, our democracy, our constitution, our respect and love for the idea that is America was the reason we all fight for this nation, as hard as it may be.
+He reminded us all that this system, our democracy, our Constitution, our respect and love for the idea that is America was the reason we all fight for this nation, as hard as it may be.

 “You admitted it about your parents,” he said.
 “They loved this nation, even though there were laws preventing them from getting together. … But they didn’t stop loving this country, even though this country didn’t love them back.”